that lifestyle interventions can prevent cognitive decline

 Healthy diet

-Like all our organs, our brain needs a balanced and nutritious food.
+Your brain needs balanced and nutritious food.
 The brain’s weight represents 2% of our body weight but uses 25% of our total energy.

 Physical activity